hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 humanity, such as low-resource speech, environmental safety, clinical speech, and ethnomusicology.

 Evaluation will be on classification, tagging, and distance tasks.
-Because some tasks involve frame-by-frame comparisons, we will specify a hop-size for each evaluation task—though the size of the analysis window is a design choice left to the participants.
-The hop size can range from milliseconds to seconds depending upon the task.
+Tasks will either be evaluated on a frame-by-frame basis (i.e., sound event detection, music transcription) or on the entire audio clip (i.e., classification, tagging, ranking).

 Embeddings will be evaluated either as the input to a shallow model, or using distances over the representation space.

-For the following, we will take the participant embeddings, and learn a simple model over their output with no-finetuning.
-A handful of benchmarks will have little training data, to understand how well models generalize to resource-poor tasks.
+For the following, we will take the participant embeddings, and learn a simple model over their output with no-finetuning:
 * Classification/multi-classification of the entire sound.
-* Tagging (multilabel sound event classification) of the entire sound.
+* Tagging (multilabel classification) of the entire sound.
-* Temporal multilabel (e.g. transcription and sound event detection):
+* Temporal classification / tagging (e.g. transcription and sound event detection).
-  * We will assume a fixed hop-size, for simplicity, and evaluate on a frame-based level.
-We will not apply any seq2seq model.

 For the following kinds of tasks, we will use only embedding distance (no learning):
-* Ranking tasks, e.g. rank this sound that was ogg-encoded with quality 1 thru 9.
+* Ranking tasks.
 * Just-noticeable-difference (JND) tasks.

 <p></p>